 The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the standards in Table 8.
-The list of operations may depend on the presence of NesLib, as indicated in Table 8 (Restrict).

 Table 8.
 FCS_COP.1 iterations (cryptographic operations)